The Transgender Dictionary

 The Transition of a Binary Transgender Man

 Most transgender men who are unable to obtain puberty blockers as children experience gender dysphoria regarding having breasts.
-A common short-term solution for dealing with these typically consists of binding; either via using a binder or using trans tape.
+A common non-permanent solution for dealing with these typically consists of binding; either via using a binder or using trans tape.
 A common permanent solution consists of getting top surgery.

 Most transgender men will seek out HRT to deal with most aspects of bodily gender dysphoria.
-MHT helps a lot when it comes to passing as a man as it deepens the voice, causes facial hair growth, causes bottom growth, and overall masculinizes the body of the person taking it.
+MHT helps a lot when it comes to passing as a man as it deepens the voice, promotes facial hair growth, causes bottom growth, and overall masculinizes the body of the person taking it.
 Some men will try voice training to optimize their voices.
 Some men will undergo voice masculinization surgery or FMS if they are not happy with the results of TRT - though these last two surgeries are more uncommon.

 Flags